Apprenticeship Funding Explained for Small Businesses

 4. How much do I need to pay an apprentice?

-In their first year, apprentices must be paid a minimum of £4.30 per hour.
+In their first year, apprentices must be paid a minimum of £5.28 per hour, many hiring employers pay more than this.
 After 12 months this increases to minimum wage for their age bracket.
 The current minimum wage rates can be found here: www.gov.uk/national-minimum-wage-rates.

 WE ARE HERE TO HELP YOU...